 - It is essential that children are safeguarded from potentially harmful and inappropriate material or behaviours online.
-St Ethelbert's Catholic Primary School and Nursery will adopt a whole school approach to online safety which will empower, protect, and educate our pupils and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate. - St Ethelbert's Catholic Primary School and Nursery will ensure online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures, and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - St Ethelbert's Catholic Primary School and Nursery identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - o Content: being exposed to illegal, inappropriate or harmful content.
+Barton Court Grammar School will adopt a whole school approach to online safety which will empower, protect, and educate our students and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate. - Barton Court Grammar School will ensure online safety is safety is reflected as required in all relevant policies.
+Online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - Barton Court Grammar School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

+- Content: being exposed to illegal, inappropriate or harmful content.
 For example pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - Contact: being subjected to harmful online interaction with other users.
 For example peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
-For example, making, sending and receiving explicit images (including consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.

-- St Ethelbert's Catholic Primary School and Nursery recognises that technology, and the risks and harms related to it, evolve and change rapidly.
-The school will carry out an annual review of our approaches to online safety, supported by an annual risk assessment, which considers and reflects the current risks our children face online. - The headteacher will be informed of any online safety concerns by the DSL, as appropriate.
+For example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - Barton Court Grammar School recognises that technology, and the risks and harms related to it, evolve and change rapidly.
+The school will carry out an annual review of our approaches to online safety, supported by an annual risk assessment which considers and reflects the risks our children face. - The headteacher will be informed of online safety concerns by the DSL, as appropriate.
 The named governor for safeguarding will report on online safety practice and incidents, including outcomes, on a regular basis to the wider governing body.

-6.1 Policies and procedures
+6.1 Policies and Procedures

-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - St Ethelbert's Catholic Primary School and Nursery uses a wide range of technology.
-This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - St Ethelbert's Catholic Primary School and Nursery recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
-In accordance with KCSIE 2022 and EYFS 2021 St Ethelbert's Catholic Primary School and Nursery has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
-These policies can be found - Mobile Phone Policy: https://primarysite-prod-sorted.s3.amazonaws.com/st-ethelberts-cps/UploadedDocument/f025530d-198a-4574-bbfc-a1b7b72c2d94/ste-mobile-phone-policy-september-2021.pdf - Acceptable Use and E-Safety Policy: https://primarysite-prod-sorted.s3.amazonaws.com/st-ethelberts-cps/UploadedDocument/26446f23-9e55-41d3-ac7b-0d78936756bc/ste-acceptable-use-and-e-safety-policy-june-2022.pdf
+- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians, curriculum leads etc. as necessary. - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying, AUP and behaviour policies. - Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Barton Court Grammar School uses a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Barton Court Grammar School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
+In accordance with KCSIE 2022 Barton Court Grammar School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
+These policies can be found on the school website: www.bartoncourt.org

-6.2 Appropriate filtering and monitoring
+6.2 Appropriate Filtering and Monitoring